 Employee Assistance Programs

 Many large companies offer Employee Assistance Plans (EAP), a benefit that includes free or low-cost counseling for their staff.
-An EAP therapist may work as an in-house counselor at a single large organization, or for an EAP company that provides services for multiple employers.
+An EAP therapist may work as an in-house counselor at a single large organization or for an EAP company that provides services for multiple employers.
 These counselors may work with employees seeking help for relationship issues, parenting, workplace stress and many other life issues.

-The large numbers of veterans returning from conflict zones translates into a large need for counselors who understand their needs, including fellow veterans.
+The large number of veterans returning from conflict zones translates into a large need for counselors who understand their needs, including fellow veterans.
 While services are available through Veterans Affairs, the demand is large enough to require additional counselors in private practice or at other nonprofits.

-Other fields that need more counselors, especially in the Austin area, include substance abuse, eating disorders, and sex addiction and other sexual issues (the city has very few certified sex therapists).
+Other fields that need more counselors, especially in the Austin area, include substance abuse, eating disorders, sex addiction, and other sexual issues (the city has very few certified sex therapists).
 And one of the most common reasons people enter therapy is the breakdown of a relationship, Lansdale says.
 Couples therapists are always in demand.